how to limit form entries in wpforms

 This will open more setting options to configure:

-The Form Locker user entry limit settings
+Enable user entry limit

 You’ll see options to restrict form entries by IP address and email address.
 Check the options you want to use to limit entries.